ampproject/amphtml/validator/cpp/htmlparser/testdata/tree-construction/README.md

 Then there must be a line that says "\#errors".
 It must be followed by one line per parse error that a conformant checker would return.
-It doesn't matter what those lines are, although they can't be "\#new-errors", "\#document-fragment", "\#document", "\#script-off", "\#script-on", or empty, the only thing that matters is that there be the right number of parse errors.
+It doesn't matter what those lines are, although they can't be "\#document-fragment", "\#document", "\#script-off", "\#script-on", or empty, the only thing that matters is that there be the right number of parse errors.

-Then there \*may\* be a line that says "\#new-errors", which works like the "\#errors" section adding more errors to the expected number of errors.

 Then there \*may\* be a line that says "\#document-fragment", which must be followed by a newline (LF), followed by a string of characters that